- About SENW

 Individuals become a member of Swim England through the club they wish to join, they do not apply themselves.
 The club’s membership secretary uses the Swim England Online Membership System (OMS) to register its members.

 There are three main categories of annual club membership.
-These are category one, two and three, below is an overview of each category.
+These are Club Train, Club Compete and Club Support, below is an overview of each category.

 This is for individuals who are part of a club, however do not want to participate in the competitive side of their discipline.
-This category is predominately not for people who want to compete in an open competition unless the event is exempt under Swim England Law or is designated as a low level competition.
+Club Train membership is predominately not for people who want to compete in an open competition unless the event is exempt under Swim England Law or is designated as a low level competition.
 More information can be found here.

-Category two membership is the biggest category within Swim England, as it is for individuals who which to compete and be part of the structured competition pathway.
+Club Compete membership is the biggest membership within Swim England, as it is for individuals who which to compete and be part of the structured competition pathway.
 This membership is for individuals who wish to compete in competitions unless the event is exempt under Swim England Law or is designated as a low level competition.
 More information can be found here.

-Category three membership is for anyone involved in a club who isn’t covered by categories one or two.
+Club Support membership is for anyone involved in a club who isn’t covered by Club Train or Club Compete.
 These individuals include: volunteers, coaches and teachers, committee, welfare officer and team managers.